ayeshasajid1034/ayeshasajid1034/README.md

 ---

 ### 📁 Projects
-- **AI-Powered Adaptive Learning Platform**
-  *Description*: Developed a personalized learning platform using AI and ML to adapt content for students preparing for standardized tests.

-- **AI-Enhanced Remote Work Collaboration Tool**
-  *Description*: Built a tool to improve team communication and productivity, offering suggestions and insights on team dynamics.

 - **AI-Driven Investment Bot for Stock Prediction**
-  *Description*: Created a bot that predicts stock performance using financial indicators, focusing on the tech sector in Pakistan.
+  *Description*: Creating a bot that predicts stock performance using financial indicators, focusing on the tech sector in Pakistan.

 ---

 ### 💼 Experience
 - **Intern, AI and Machine Learning**
-  *Company Name, Location*
+  *Funavry Technologies, Islamabad*
-  *Duration: Month Year - Month Year*
+  *Duration: June 2023 - Aug 2023*
-  - Worked on projects involving NLP and ML algorithms to enhance data processing.
+  - Worked on data pre processing.
-  - Developed a recommendation engine to improve content suggestions.

----

-### 🎓 Certifications
-- **Machine Learning** by Stanford University (Coursera)
-- **Deep Learning Specialization** by DeepLearning.AI (Coursera)
-- **Full-Stack Web Development Certification**

 ---

 ### 🌍 Languages
 - **English**: Fluent